SurniaUlula/wpsso-um/readme.txt

 == Upgrade Notice ==

-= 2.4.0-rc.4 =
+= 2.4.0 =

-(2019/11/16) Added a check to skip fetching update information for stable non-Premium plugins hosted on wordpress.org.
+(2019/11/17) Added a check to skip fetching update information for stable non-Premium plugins hosted on wordpress.org.

-= 2.3.0 =

-(2019/10/14) Added a notice message for possible HTTP errors codes (400 to 417) returned by wp_remote_get().